 We remark that a fastest path between two vertices in a temporal graph can be computed in polynomial time~\cite{xuan_computing_2003,Wu2016Efficient}.
 Hence, given a $\Delta$-periodic temporal graph $(G,\lambda,\Delta)$, we can compute in polynomial-time the matrix $D$ which consists of durations of fastest temporal paths among all pairs of vertices in $(G,\lambda,\Delta)$.

+We use standard terminology from parameterized complexity theory~\cite{DF13,FG06,Cyg+15}.
+Let~$\Sigma$ denote a finite alphabet.
+A parameterized problem~$L\subseteq \{(x,k)\in \Sigma^*\times \mathbb N_0\}$ is a subset of all instances~$(x,k)$ from~$\Sigma^*\times \mathbb N_0$, where~$k$ denotes the \emph{parameter}.
+A parameterized problem~$L$ is FPT (\emph{fixed-parameter tractable}) if there is an algorithm that decides every instance~$(x,k)$ for~$L$ in~$f(k)\cdot |x|^{O(1)}$ time, where~$f$ is any computable function only depending on the parameter.
+If a parameterized problem $L$ is W[1]-hard, then it is presumably not fixed-parameter tractable.

 \subparagraph{Organization of the paper.} In \cref{sec:hardness} we present our hardness results, first the NP-hardness in \cref{sec:nphardness} and then the parameterized hardness in \cref{sec:w1hardness}.
 In \cref{sec:algos} we present our algorithmic results.
-First we give in \cref{sec:cyclealgo} a polynomial-time algorithm for the case where the underlying graph is a tree.
+First we give in \cref{sec:treealgo} a polynomial-time algorithm for the case where the underlying graph is a tree.
 In \cref{sec:FPT} we generalize this and present our FPT result, which is the main result in the paper.
-In \cref{sec:cyclealgo} we provide a simple polynomial-time algorithm for the case where the underlying graph is a cycle.
 Finally, we conclude in \cref{sec:conclusion} and discuss some future work directions.